Calculate multiple Allowances with Aussie Time Sheets Premier

 Allowances are separately identified payments made to an employee for a number of reasons.
+These include:

 Working conditions - for example, dangerous heights or cold allowances